 Silly us, but we think the writer, not just the publisher, should make money.
 We want writers to be able to continue their craft because the world is a better place with creative voices in it – voices that uplift, entertain, and educate.
-We have one of the most (if not the most) generous royalty structures in the U.S., starting at 25% royalties.
+We have a generous royalty structure that starts at 25%.

 We don’t fit the mold.
 Your book isn’t just listed along with a hundred other titles on an order sheet and that’s the extent of the effort.
 After all, if your book is good enough to interest us in the first place, why in the heck would we do less than our best?
 We want your book to bring in income for a long time, not just in the flush of a single push.

 We love bookstores.
 Next to the word “paradise” in our personal dictionary is a picture of Powell’s Books.
 But we’re also realists.
 More than half of the books purchased are now purchased online.
 That means promoting online is an important part of our formula.
 (Old stodgy publishers don’t do this, or they don’t do it well, so YAY!, more income for our authors).

 Just like online sales are part of our bread and butter, so are places that aren’t commonly on the sales routes for the “traditional guys.”
 Places like military bases, for example, where personnel and their families want something good to read.
 Or hospital gift shops, or . . . okay, we’ll stop, but opportunities are out there.
 We find them.
 And naturally, we sell to bookstores and libraries, too.

 Each book is always important to us and never remaindered.
 We keep marketing all our books.
 There’s no such thing as a book’s life span.
 Remaindering?
 A foreign word to us, but to other publishers it means selling books dirt cheap.
 Nope, not with us.